The Concept of Double Jeopardy: Background and History

 A state court decision, Stout v.
 State (1913), stated the doctrine was present in English common law.
 It also suggested the protection dates back to Roman law.
 The court's opinion indicated that the protection did not have a "specific origin, it simply always existed."

-Legal scholars, however, disagree with the state court's assertion.
-Some argue that double jeopardy was not a fundamental right in early jurisprudence.
+But legal scholars disagree with the state court's assertion.
+Some argue that double jeopardy was not a fundamental right in early jurisprudence (the theory or philosophy of law).

 Regardless of its exact origins, there is no question that the United States did not "invent" double jeopardy protection.
 Indeed, multiple ancient jurisprudence systems reference the fundamental principles of double jeopardy.